-Stem cell transplantation for MS step by step as described in a German hospital:
+Stem cell transplantation for MS step by step in a German Study:

-- While the German study did not mention this, it was a part of the procedure in the American study with the other steps being identical.
-They use chemotherapy to essentially wipe out your immune system.
+- While the German study did not mention this, it was a part of the procedure in the American study with the other steps being identical as they use chemotherapy to essentially wipe out your immune system first.

 - The body then can get to work healing any early-stage multiple sclerosis damage.